Waterbomb festival

-Waterbomb is an annual summer music festival organized by Volume Unit Entertainment.
+Waterbomb is an annual summer music festival founded by Volume Unit Entertainment and organized by Madeone.
 It was first launched in 2015 in Seoul, South Korea, and has since expanded to other cities and countries.
 The festival features a mix of music, dance, and art performances on multiple stages, showcasing both national and international artists with a focus on K-pop, hip-hop, and EDM.

-In addition to the performances, there are photo booths, food vendors, and retail store stalls set up during the festival.
-As the name suggests, the festival also includes various water-based activities such as water cannons, water gun fights, pool parties, zip-lining, bungee jumping, and more.
+In addition to the performances, there are photo booths, art and lounge spaces, food vendors, retail store stalls and a VVIP lounge set up during the festival.
+As the name suggests, the festival also includes various water-based activities such as water cannons, water gun fights, pool parties, and more.
 It has been criticized for its high water usage.